 For example, the walking stick is an insect that looks so much like a branch that it can be nearly impossible to spot in the wild!

-The last method of camouflage animals might use is called “mimicry.”
-Animals that use mimicry help keep themselves safe by looking like another dangerous, poisonous or bad-tasting animal or insect.
+The last method of camouflage animals might use is called mimicry.
+Animals that use mimicry help keep themselves safe by looking like another dangerous, poisonous, or bad-tasting animals.